Mordecai Gist: After the war

 After the war, Gist relocated to a plantation near Charleston, South Carolina.
 He was admitted as an original member of The Society of the Cincinnati of Maryland and was elected as the first vice president of the Maryland Society on November 22, 1783.
 He later transferred his membership to the South Carolina Society.
 Gist also served as the grand master of Freemasons in South Carolina.

-He had two children, both sons, one of whom he named "Independent" and the other "States."
-He died on September 12, 1792, at the age of 50, in Charleston and is buried in St. Michael's Churchyard next to his son, States Gist, and daughter Susannah Gist.
+He had two children that lived to adulthood, both sons, one of whom he named "Independent" and the other "States."
+Various sources suggest he died between August and September 1792, at the age of 49, in Charleston, but his will was written on the "First day of September" and probated the following month on October 19, 1792.
+He is buried in St. Michael's Churchyard next to his son, States Gist, and daughter Susannah Gist.

 Mordecai Gist was distantly related to States Rights Gist, a brigadier general in the Confederate army during the American Civil War who died of wounds received while leading his brigade in a charge against U.S. fortifications at the Battle of Franklin in November 1864.
-States Rights Gist was the great-grandson of William Gist (born 1711), uncle of Mordecai Gist.
+States Rights Gist was the grandson of William Gist (born 1711), cousin of Mordecai Gist.

 His papers are held at the Maryland Historical Society.